Babies don’t learn from memorizing lists; why should children and adults? -James Asher, Speech at Cambridge University (TPR World)

 Using TPR Online vs. In Person

-Part of the reason I am writing this article is because I currently work for VIPKID, a company based in Beijing, China that provides English language lessons for kids ages 3-14.
-The training I received from them shows TPR in a different light.
-I trained with them in June of 2016, so things could be changing now, especially with the workshops that they offer on TPR, which I recommend taking.
-When I went through the video training, they show the teacher doing the body movement, without emphasizing the importance of the child repeating the body movement.
-Also, in their training videos they showed the teachers using body movement to explain instructions and vocabulary.
+Part of the reason I am writing this article is because I currently work for iTutorGroup, a company based in Shanghai, China and Taipei, Taiwan.
+(Plug, we are currently hiring at iTutorGroup) They provide English language lessons for kids and adults.
+I have also worked for VIPKID and 51Talk.
+The training I received from these companies shows TPR in a different light.
+First, they consider gestures and signing as TPR, which isn’t the exact idea of TPR.
+Next, when I went through the training, they showed the teacher doing the body movement to explain instructions and vocabulary, without emphasizing the importance of the child repeating the body movement.
 This does help to make communication clear, but I am not sure how well the students are retaining the vocabulary if they are not repeating the body movements themselves, which is the purpose of TPR; to retain the vocabulary.
+So it is my hope that this article and the resources provided below will help you to gain a better understanding of TPR, how to use it and how not to use it.

 If you are using TPR in your classroom, I would love to hear different ways that you incorporate it in the comments.